SalmanEagle/w-a-r/README.md

 - Phase 4:

 * Enable women to buy the (Ethereum) smart contract tokens for 1/3rd the regular price.
+Identification to be done via voice.